 This course is designed to acquaint students with the variety of ideas, methods and issues raised within contemporary feminist literature.

 Prerequisite(s): WRIT 102 or CRTW 201 or graduate status.

-Notes: Offered on demand.
-Cross-listed as PLSC 553.
+Notes: Cross-listed with PLSC 553.
+Offered on demand.

 Writing (WRIT)